axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ```

 #### BridgeOperatorsApprovedSubscription
-After trusted nodes submitted vote's signature to `RoninGovernanceAdmin`.
-Relayer needs to
+After a Governing Validator node submits a vote's signature to `RoninGovernanceAdmin`, the bridge operator needs to
-call `GetAllTrustedOrganizations` to get all trusted nodes, sort it as ascending.
+call `GetAllTrustedOrganizations` to get all Governing Validator nodes and sort them in the ascending order.
 Then call `GetBridgeOperatorVotingSignatures`
-to get a list signatures that submitted on Ronin.
-Finally, relayer submits these signatures to
+to get a list of signatures that are submitted on Ronin.
+Finally, the bridge operator submits these signatures to
-`MainchainGovernanceAdmin` through `RelayBridgeOperators` method.
+`MainchainGovernanceAdmin` through the `RelayBridgeOperators` method.

 ```mermaid
 graph TD
   VoteBridgeOperatorsBySignatures --> |Emit| BridgeOperatorsApproved